intel/ittapi/python/README.md

 ## Installation

-[TODO] pyitt package is available on PyPi and can be installed in the usual way for the supported configurations:
+[TODO] intel-pyitt package is available on PyPi and can be installed in the usual way for the supported configurations:

 [TODO]    pip install intel-pyitt